ajeetraina/talk-demos/openai-demo/README.md

 User messages are those that contain the end user's prompts, data, or additional context Assistant messages are messages from the LLM.

+Tool messages pass along information from tools (more to come on that!)

 Try this: